senmuweizhou/Menou/README.md

 **Experiment Preparation**
+All required modules are already integrated.
+No extra installation is needed.
 Configure YOLO Project YAML File
 Modify the dataset and training configuration in the corresponding .yaml file of the YOLO project.
 Set Up Tracking Model in YOLO_Tracking Project